- Common Name

 - Himantopus (strap-legged – in reference to the slender lower leg) mexicanus (of Mexico)

-- Includes brine flies, crayfish, brine shrimp, snails, few fish, tadpoles, and some seeds
+- These birds may feed on small seeds, flies, crayfish, brine shrimp, snails, tadpoles, and fish.

 - 30 to 33 days